 Editor's note - this restaurant has now closed. the notes below are of historical interest only.

 Next was a cylinder of bacon encasing some rainbow trout with a cornmeal stuffing and some grilled yams; the bacon kept the fish moist, and the strong taste of the trout was able to stand up to the bacon (15/20).
 The main course was tenderloin of tender local beef, served with rosemary garlic fries on a bed of creamed spinach with grilled leeks (15/20).
 Oregon blue cheese was very salty, and of course pasteurised, this being America (11/20).
 Dessert was a generous portion of excellent gingerbread (15/20), rounding off a very fine meal.
-Service was excellent throughout, the wine list well thought out.
+Service was excellent throughout, the wine list was well thought out.